 Evening temperatures have begun to dip into the forties, and the vines climbing our home’s stone and brick facade have shifted from dark green to shades of burgundy and blazing orange.
 It finally feels like autumn.
 Why not enjoy your first fire of the season with fall cocktails and close friends?
 It’s a simple and comforting way to usher in the season, where cozy sweaters and spirited conversation are the only requirements for guests.

 Rum Old Fashioned

-I contributed this cocktail recipe, an autumn-spiced twist on the classic, to October’s Sheridan Road Magazine.
+I contributed this cocktail recipe, an autumn-spiced twist on the classic, to the October 2016 issue of Sheridan Road Magazine.
 Star anise pods and cinnamon sticks, important components of the drink, should be readily available in your grocer’s spice aisle.

 1 cane sugar cube

 1 teaspoon orange bitters (I use Fee Brothers brand)

 1 star anise pod

 lemon peel or orange peel